urasvarolgunes/NMTucker/README.md

-# NMTucker: Non-linear Matryoshka Tucker Decomposition for Financial Time Series Imputation
+# NMTucker: Non-linear Matryoshka Tucker Decomposition for Financial Time Series Imputation (ICAIF '23)

 This repository is the official PyTorch implementation of NMTucker.